Ninjadini/njconsole/docs/index.md

-# Ninjadini Debug Console for Unity
+# Ninjadini Debug Console [NjConsole] for Unity

-NjConsole is the ultimate debug console you never knew you needed — until now.
+NjConsole is the ultimate debugger console you never knew you needed — until now.

 Built for speed, flexibility, and in-game power, it’s your all-in-one tool for logs, inspection, and runtime control — whether in the editor or in-player.
 Its modular, developer-friendly design makes it easy to bring your existing debug tools into the console.